-Natural Area Preservation (NAP) works to protect and restore Ann Arbor’s natural areas and to foster an environmental ethic among its citizens.
+Natural Area Preservation (NAP) works to protect and restore Ann Arbor’s natural areas and to foster an environmental ethic within the community.
 This involves conducting plant and animal inventories, ecological monitoring, and stewardship projects in Ann Arbor parks.
 These tasks are performed by both staff and volunteers.

-One third of NAP’s field work is done by volunteers, so community involvement is vital to the success of its conservation efforts.
-NAP projects take volunteers well beyond the realm of litter clean-up into broader areas of concern, such as maintaining biodiversity and restoring damaged ecosystems.
-Through the combination of hands-on involvement and scientific understanding, NAP hopes to encourage and support a connection between individual volunteers and their surrounding natural environment.
-By sharing this experience with friends and neighbors, volunteers play a crucial role in fostering an environmental ethic in the community.
-To learn more, check out the Natural Area Preservation Factsheet (pdf).
+Volunteers assist NAP in all aspects of our work, and are vital to NAP's efforts.
+NAP projects take volunteers well beyond the realm of litter clean-up into working to restore and care for natural areas.
+Through hands-on tasks and scientific knowledge, we encourage a connection between volunteers and their surrounding natural environment.
+Volunteers play an key role in fostering an environmental ethic in the community.
+To learn more, check out the Natural Area Preservation Factsheet

 Interested in receiving our free quarterly newsletter with the latest calendar of events?
 Sign up using the newsletter link on the right!
 You can also view our current and past newsletters here.